Principles and Virtues

 Freedom of Speech, Press, and Assembly: The right to express one’s opinions freely, orally or in writing and the right to gather with others in groups of one’s choice without arbitrary or unreasonable restrictions.

 Private Property: The natural right of all individuals to create, obtain, and control their possessions, beliefs, faculties, and opinions as well as the fruits of their labor.

 VIRTUES & VICES

 The maintenance of our republican government requires the people be vigilant, informed, and virtuous, ensuring that governing institutions are directed towards their right ends.
 Good habits, or virtues, promote self-government and help guarantee that communities orient themselves towards advancing the spirit of a common purpose.
 A list of those civic virtues are provided here.

 Courage: The ability to take constructive action in the face of fear or danger.
 To stand firm as a person of character and do what is right, especially when it is unpopular or puts one at risk.

 Honor: Demonstrating good character and being trustworthy.

 Humility: A recognition that one’s ignorance is far greater than one’s knowledge.
 Putting others ahead of ourselves in thought, word, and deed.
 A willingness to give others credit and to admit when we are wrong.

 Integrity: To tell the truth, expose untruths, and keep one’s promises.

-Justice: Upholding of what is fair, just, and right.
-To stand for equally applied rules that respect the rights and dignity of all, and make sure everyone obeys them.
+Justice: Upholding of what is fair and right.
+Respecting the rights and dignity of all.

 Hubris: To have excessive pride, vanity, and arrogance that usually leads to a tragic fall.